legeiger/HomeAssistant/automation/readme.md

 * Notify me if a Zwave device is dead
 * Notify me if a battery power sensor battery is getting low
 * Notify me and restart the nut addon if it stops reporting values
+* A dailty reset and loggin of the total kWh reading from my home energy monitor

 ### hvac.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/thermostat.yaml)__